 This feature lets users who have OFN shopfronts embed their shop into their own website.
-This gives customers a more fluid experience and avoids the need to redirect them between multiple websites.
-It also allows users to retain some of their visual branding in the shop.
+Customers get a more fluid experience, avoiding the need to be redirected between your main website (which may have information about your enterprise) and the shop front.
+It also allows enterprise to retain some of their visual branding in their OFN shop.
 When you embed your OFN shop in your own site, your OFN based shop will remain, so customers can choose where they want to shop.
-This page details the requirements for using embedded shopfronts and the steps to get it setup.
-There is also a link to an example of how an embedded shopfront will look.

 Because OFN is an eCommerce platform, and handles monetary transactions, it has a higher security requirement than text only websites.
 Therefore, you’ll need to setup SSL/TLS on the website you want to embed your OFN shop into if you haven’t already.

 You can get such a security certificate for free from Let’s Encrypt or for around $10-$30 for a paid service.

 Of course, the last requirement is that you have a shop setup on OFN.
 You’ll need to know your shop’s OFN URL in the setup steps below.

 First of all, you’ll need to contact your local OFN team and let them know that you want to embed your OFN shop in your own website.
 You’ll need to provide them with your external domain.
 E.g. happyhenfarm.com.au so they can grant permission for your website to communicate with OFN.

 Embedding your shop is as simple as inserting a line of code into your website.
 This is the line of html that you should insert into the page where you want the shop:

 In the html above make sure to replace ‘happy-hens-farm’ with your shop’s unique OFN permalink (found in your Enterprise Settings -> Primary Details).

 Once you’ve done this, you should see your OFN shopfront appear on your webpage.